RedhawkSDR/assets/sdr/components/SigGen/README.md

 ## Description

-Contains the source and build script for the REDHAWK `rh.SigGen`.
-A signal generator that creates different output signals based on its configuration.
+Contains the source and build script for the REDHAWK `rh.SigGen` component, a signal generator that creates different output signals based on its configuration.
 It contains an implementation in each of the supported languages (Python, C++, Java) as an example of a component with multiple implementations.